Primary Open-Angle Glaucoma

-Although open-angle glaucomas can have numerous causes (see Table 1: Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*), 60 to 70% of cases in the US have no identifiable cause and are termed primary open-angle glaucoma.
+Although open-angle glaucomas can have numerous causes (see Table: Open-Angle Glaucoma: Classification Based on Mechanisms of Outflow Obstruction*), 60 to 70% of cases in the US have no identifiable cause and are termed primary open-angle glaucoma.
 Both eyes usually are affected, but typically not equally.

-Risk factors include older age, positive family history, black race, thinner central corneal thickness, systemic hypertension, diabetes, and myopia.
-In blacks, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.
+In people of African ethnicity, glaucoma is more severe and develops at an earlier age, and blindness is 6 to 8 times more likely.

 IOP can be elevated or within the average range.